Lombiq/MSBuild-Targets/Lombiq.MSBuild.LibMan.Targets/Readme.md

 ### Setup

-1. Reference the targets in your project file by doing either:
-   - Add the `Lombiq.MSBuild.LibMan.Targets` NuGet package to your project.
+#### From Git submodule

-   - Include an `<Import>` element with the relative path of the Props file at the top end of your project file, and one for the Targets file at bottom end.
+1. Reference the targets in your project file by adding an `<Import>` element with the relative path of the Props file at the top end of your project file, and one for the Targets file at bottom end.
-2. If using submodules and the `Lombiq.HelpfulLibraries.SourceGenerators` project is not found, specify the local relative path to the submodule in the `<LombiqHelpfulLibrariesPath>` property.
+2. If the `Lombiq.HelpfulLibraries.SourceGenerators` project is not found, specify the local relative path to the submodule in the `<LombiqHelpfulLibrariesPath>` property.

 For example: